Memory

 [[Entity Name]]syntax and Sophon will parse them:

-The agent has five tools for working with memory:
+The agent has six tools for working with memory:

 memory.write